malbonm07/quasar-music-app/README.md

 ##### By Malbonm07

-This is a personal project to demostrate my skills as a Front End developer.
-This a vue app created with Quasar Framework and some tools like Vue router, Html, Css and others.
+This is a personal project, A simple application that consumes an Api REST, you can easily search and play music.
+This project was created with Quasar Framework and some tools like Vue router, Html, Css and others.

 ![alt text](https://i.imgur.com/BQjS63J.png)
 ![alt text](https://i.imgur.com/JU7XFUR.png)